DiscordBot-Script/Tutorials/commands/episode 2/sorry.md

 # Episode's 1 & 2

-## you expect me to copy everything for you?!
+## I dont have access to the command files yet.
+Please wait